vwkd/code-web/Developer Tools/Code Style/ESLint configuration.md

     npm install --save-dev typescript @typescript-eslint/parser @typescript-eslint/eslint-plugin
     ```

-1. If needed install editor extension.
+1. If needed install editor extension to automatically run checks while developing.
+Don't install, if only wants to check after development.

 1. Create a `.eslintrc.json` file locally.
 Select support for TypeScript if needed.
 Choose the recommended rule set.